-The Lake Baikal Foundation for Environmental Applications and Research launches the second grant competition for young scientists «Baikal Initiative».
+Lake Baikal Foundation for Environmental Applications and Research launched the second grant competition for young researchers «Baikal Initiative».

 - detection and supporting technological and applied scientific research aimed at protecting the Baikal’s environment;